Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Cross-Cultural Norm Variation

 In this regression, we find that three situation topics positively predicted how likely norms would contradict between Chinese and American cultures for a given situation to a statistically significant degree.
 They are, as follows, \textit{Lack of Intimacy/Separation} ($\rho = 0.07$, $p = 0.01$), \textit{Family Discord/Divorce} ($\rho = 0.06$, $p = 0.01$), and \textit{Loss of Family Connection/Changes in Life} ($\rho = 0.07$, $p = 0.02$).

-These findings are consistent with contemporary studies of Chinese cultural societies under the framework of social orientations \cite{yang1993chinese}.
+Though these effect sizes remain small in scale likely due to the limited size of our dataset, these findings are consistent with contemporary studies of Chinese cultural societies under the framework of social orientations \cite{yang1993chinese}.
 In Chinese culture, relational determinism strongly defines the social norms surrounding social interactions in everyday situations \cite{chen2013chinese}.
 One's relationship with another determines how one interacts with them; much distinction is placed within Chinese culture between one's own kith and kin (\chinese{自己人}, \textit{zijiren})---which mostly includes family members and familiar persons such as friends or classmates---and outsiders (\chinese{外人}, \textit{wairen}), at a much stronger degree than that which is present in American cultures \cite{chen2004intricacies, chua2009guanxi}.
 Our results here show that in situations where this relationship distinction is apparent, or in cases of \textit{change} in relationship type, the norms surrounding these situations are more likely to differ across Chinese and American cultures.

 \paragraph{Descriptive Effects.} As we have done for situational effects, here, we train a 10-topic LDA model on preprocessed norms in rules-of-thumb form, identify each norm topic's most prominent theme, and test for the effect of norm-topic factors on predicting differences in these norms between Chinese and American cultures.
 As before, labeled norm topics alongside their top words are shown in Appendix Section \ref{sec:topicmodels}.